 Bill Supplements Sara’s Law, Which in 2011 Established Statewide Online Next-of-Kin Registry

-(TRENTON) – Legislation Assembly Democrats Craig Coughlin, John Wisniewski and Nancy Pinkin sponsored to establish a database to help quickly notify a driver’s next-of-kin in the event of a serious motor vehicle crash was approved Monday by the Assembly, giving it final legislative approval.
+(TRENTON) – Legislation Assembly Democrats Craig Coughlin and John Wisniewski sponsored to establish a database to help quickly notify a driver’s next-of-kin in the event of a serious motor vehicle crash was approved Thursday by the General Assembly.

 “In the aftermath of a serious accident, emergency personnel need to be able to communicate with the victim’s family, whether it’s to secure information regarding the person’s medical history or, in the most tragic cases, allow them to say their final goodbye,” said Coughlin (D-Middlesex).
 “When seconds count, having immediate access to an emergency contact is essential.”

 The bill (A-4573), to be known as the “National Motor Vehicle Emergency Contact Registry Act,” would require automobile manufacturers that sell vehicles in New Jersey to work with law enforcement and the National Law Enforcement Telecommunications System to establish a National Motor Vehicle Emergency Contact Registry.
 The registry would enable law enforcement agencies to reach a motorist’s emergency contact in the event of a crash that results in serious bodily injury, death or incapacitation of the motorist and inform the emergency contact of the hospital or other location at which the driver may be receiving medical treatment.